seiszhang/ucerf3-etas-results/2019_10_21-ComCatM7p1_ci38457511_ShakeMapSurfaces_kCOV1p16/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/03/05 01:33:34 UTC, 8 months after the simulation start time.
+Last updated at 2020/03/12 13:33:42 UTC, 250.4 days after the simulation start time.

-Total matching ComCat events found: 2309
+Total matching ComCat events found: 2358

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*